Use Azure VNet Peering with Confluent Cloud¶

 Create a VNet peering connection¶

-A peering connection has to be created from your VNet to the Confluent Cloud network in order to access Confluent Cloud clusters and services in a Confluent Cloud network.
+A peering connection needs to be created in order to access Confluent Cloud clusters and services in a Confluent Cloud network using VNet peering.

-Go to the following URL using your AD tenant ID (
+Go to the following URL using your Azure AD Tenant ID (

 <tenant-id>